waltercool/nfc_testing/README.md

-# nfc_testing
-No named NFC testing for Android.
-I don't recomment to use it yet.
+Empty README for now.
+I will append new information in future.